m-vanhala/m-vanhala.github.io/cmdline_course.md

 + install packages
 + quit applications (which is weirdly complicated)
 + use text editors

 The most important commands are
 ```bash
 mv, cat, less, cp, rm, mkdir, ls
 ```
+which are used, respectively, to move, concatenate, display, copy, remove, create directory, and list contents.

 This stuff was quite basic and easy.
-The most annoying thing was moving files between Windows and Unix, for which I fortunately wrote a shell script in week 5.
+The most annoying thing was moving files between Windows and Unix, for which I fortunately wrote a shell script on week 5.

 ## Week 2
 The second week went deeper into the file system, and introduced us to processes.
 We also got a brief introduction into remote server use with the CSC servers.
 The following piece of code is used to connect to puhti servers: